Volunteers needed for Medieval Mystery Cycle 2022

 These editions have textual and production notes.

-The play date is the Saturday before 1st week in Trinity term: 25th April.
-Last year, God began Creation at noon, and we ran through till around 5pm, outdoors (though we can provide indoor space for those who might need it), moving around the various quads and spaces of the college and the former church of St Peter in the East, now the college library (map of college here).
+The play date is the Saturday before 1st week in Trinity term: 23rd April.
+Last time, God began Creation at noon, and we ran through till around 5pm, outdoors (though we can provide indoor space for those who might need it), moving around the various quads and spaces of the college and the former church of St Peter in the East, now the college library (map of college here).

 If you’d like to take on a play, please contact: